Robust and Generalizable Atrial Fibrillation Detection from ECG Using Time-Frequency Fusion and Supervised Contrastive Learning: Conclusions

 \section{Conclusions}

 We presented a robust and generalizable deep learning framework for atrial fibrillation (AF) detection from single-lead ECG signals, combining time- and frequency-domain features through a dedicated fusion architecture.
 By incorporating supervised contrastive learning, the model learns discriminative embeddings that enhance intra-class compactness and inter-class separation, significantly improving cross-dataset generalization.
 Experiments across multiple public datasets demonstrate that our approach achieves high accuracy while maintaining strong performance under domain shifts.
 Post-hoc Grad-CAM analysis further confirms that the model focuses on clinically relevant regions, particularly the P-wave interval in AF cases, where organized atrial activity is typically lost.
 These results indicate that integrating multi-domain representation with contrastive representation learning is an effective strategy for building reliable, interpretable, and deployable ECG classification systems.
-Future work will extend this framework to multi-class arrhythmia detection and resource-constrained clinical environments.
+Future work will focus on extending this framework to multi-class arrhythmia detection and optimizing it for resource-constrained clinical environments.
+Additionally, we aim to integrate domain adaptation and test-time adaptation strategies to ensure robust performance against distribution shifts in real-world scenarios.